 To perform a speed test, proceed as follows:

-- Restart your computer/laptop and open a browser (Chrome or Firefox)
+- Restart your computer/laptop and download the Ookla app.

 If the speed values are still unsatisfactory even after these factors have been taken into consideration, contact our Fiber7 support team.

 Please include three links of the speed test results (example) along with your enquiry as well as a list of the hardware you are using (from the end device to the OTO socket) so that we can carry out our troubleshooting with precision.